Lady Yester's Kirk: 17th century

-The church was named for Margartet, Lady Hay of Yester.
+The church was named for Margaret, Lady Hay of Yester.
 Lady Hay was a daughter of Mark Kerr, 1st Earl of Lothian and the widow of James Hay, 7th Lord Hay of Yester.
 On her husband's death, she assumed the name Lady Yester: Master of Yester being a title held in courtesy by her eldest son.
 In 1635, the town council moved to erect two new churches: the one that become the Tron Kirk and another at Castlehill.
 When funds proved insufficient for both, the Castlehill project was abandoned and funds and efforts redirected towards the completion of the Tron.
 Lady Yester funded the completion of the Tron and gave money for the church that would bear her name.
 Her donation consisted of 10,000 merks for the church and a further 5,000 merks to maintain the minister.
-When, in 1647, the town counil informed Lady Yester that almost all of the 15,000 merks would be used to build the church, she left an annual maintenance of 1,000 merks for the minister.
+When, in 1647, the town council informed Lady Yester that almost all of the 15,000 merks would be used to build the church, she left an annual maintenance of 1,000 merks for the minister.

 During Cromwell's occupation of Edinburgh, his troops used the church as barracks and ransacked it.
 In 1655, part of the area of the Tron Kirk parish was detached to create a parish for Lady Yester's.
 This was bounded in the west by Peebles Wynd (now Blair Street) and College Wynd and to the east by the Cowgate Port.
 It encompassed all closes on the north side of the Cowgate that were not thoroughfares and stretched southwards from the Cowgate to the Flodden Wall.
 A minister, John Stirling of the Tron, was appointed at the same time but, at the re-establishment of episcopacy following the Restoration, he was deprived of his position and the parish was annexed by the Tron.
 During this period, the church was not used for regular worship; though laureations (graduations) of the nearby town college were held here.

 From 1686, following the revocation of the Edict of Nantes, the church was also used by a French Protestant congregation.
 That year, the town council commissioned two Huguenot furniture makers, Paul Roumieu senior and Peter Pittit, to repair the church.
 From 1687, the congregation of Holyrood Abbey occupied the church following their displacement from their place of worship by James VII.
 With the completion of the Canongate Kirk, the Holyrood congregation moved out in 1691.
 That year, Lady Yester's parish was reinstated and Thomas Wilkie of the Tolbooth was appointed minister.
 Lady Yester's continued to serve as the main church for the college.
 The Janitor, bearing the mace, would lead the professors in procession to worship.